strongfornt/TipTrove/README.md

 1.Lottie react
 - I used it on the 404  page and on MyList page if there is no data it will show there.

+2.React Awesome reveal
+- i have integrated the Awesome reveal package to bring our website to life with engaging animations that trigger as you scroll through the page.

 ## Feedback

 If you have any feedback, please reach out to us at contact@tiptrove.com